-Figure 7 shows an example of the code that the user has to implement in order to start the execution of our model.
-The macro TuCCompi_COMM in Line M01 initializes the system.
-Afterwards, the user can introduce his code, including variable declarations, initializations and the sequential code needed for application.
-Line M03 shows the macro that the user should use to set the number of tasks that the GPU devices have to concurrently execute.
-Line M04 shows the macro used to initialize and execute the work-task execution of the functions described in the corresponding plug-ins, for CPUs and GPUs, using all existing computational units in parallel.
-The first parameter of this macro represents the kind of scheduling policy desired by the user (see Sect.
-3.4).
+Figure 7 shows an example of the code that the user has to implement in order to start an control the execution in our prototype.
+The primitive TuCCompi_COMM in Line M01 initializes the system.
+Afterwards, the user can introduce her code, including variable declarations, initializations and the sequential code needed for the application.
+Line M03 shows the primitive needed to set the number of tasks that the GPU devices have to execute concurrently if they have such possibility.
+Line M04 shows the primitive used to initialize and execute the work-task execution of the functions described in the corresponding plug-ins, for CPUs and GPUs, using all existing computational units in parallel.
+The first parameter of this macro represents the kind of scheduling policy desired by the user (described below).
 In line M05 the programmer specifies that the process has to wait until all computational units of the cluster node have finished.
-The user is free to insert more code with the aim to execute other parallelization instance, if needed, before the finalization of the heterogeneous environment communication shown in Line M07.
+The user is free to insert more code to execute other parallelization instances, if needed, before the finalization of the heterogeneous environment communication, shown in line M07.